Opinion | The Biden campaign will be happy to hear Trump’s analysis of the race

 So Trump thinks he needs to vividly demonstrate his personal triumph over the virus as a symbol of his supposed defeat of it more broadly as president and to be omnipresent in the consciousness of voters at all times.

 Yet this poisonous combination is leading him to do things that likely continue to backfire.
-It leads him to hold rallies that are largely mask-free and lacking in social distancing even though his own infectious-disease expert, the popular Dr. Anthony S. Fauci, is prominently denouncing the practice.
+It leads him to hold rallies that are largely mask-free and lacking in social distancing even though his own top infectious-disease expert, the popular Anthony S. Fauci, is prominently denouncing the practice.

-And it leads him to travel aboard Air Force One without a mask, even though it’s possible he himself may still be infectious, while continuing to be dismissive about the virus more generally at a time when case numbers are again starting to look very worrisome in many states.
+And it leads him to travel aboard Air Force One without a mask, even though it’s possible he himself might still be infectious, while continuing to be dismissive about the virus more generally at a time when case numbers are again starting to look very worrisome in many states.

-This week the New York Times published an analysis of its polling which found that across the six northern battlegrounds — Pennsylvania, Wisconsin, Michigan, Ohio, Iowa and Minnesota — Biden leads Trump by six points.
+This week the New York Times published an analysis of its polling that found that across the six northern battlegrounds — Pennsylvania, Wisconsin, Michigan, Ohio, Iowa and Minnesota — Biden leads Trump by six points.
 This lead, crucially, is driven in part by a small but important percentage of voters who backed Trump last time but have now switched, and in part by a small but important percentage of voters who didn’t vote in 2016 but are now voting, largely to register opposition to Trump.

 It’s hard to see how this sort of toxic omnipresence on Trump’s part wins over those voters in large numbers.
 But it’s likely the Biden campaign is glad he thinks it will.